 Project leader and partners:

-The project is co-ordinated by Dr Robbie Girling of ORC.
+The project was co-ordinated by Dr Robbie Girling of ORC.

 - Aegean Agricultural Research Institute, TU